zezutom/spark-by-example/README.md

 ```
 ## Basics

-### RDD Transformations: Word Count
+### RDD Operations: Word Count
+Resilient Distributed Datasets (RDDs):
+* fault-tolerant, as in zero data loss
+* are operated on in parallel: big data, cluster of workers
+* contain collection of data elements: text, numbers, business entities etc.
+See the official [Programming Guide](http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) for more details.

-A _hello world_ in a space of Map Reduce and big data processing.
+A _word count_ example is a _hello world_ in a space of Map Reduce and big data processing.
 The example parses a text file comprising ten paragraphs of random text (lorem ipsum) and produces a lexically ordered set of word counts.

 Output example:
 ```